Blockchain developer

 What it's like

-Would you like a career where you can use coding skills and work with technology every day?
-Imagine helping people and businesses to function faster, better and safer in their industry.
+Would you love a career where you can use coding skills and work with technology every day?
+Imagine helping people and businesses to function faster, better and safer within their industry.

-In this role, you'd be a specialist software developer working with blockchain technology.
-You'd design, install and look after systems that use this.
+As a blockchain developer, you'll be a specialist software developer who works with blockchain technology.
+You'll design, install and look after systems that use this.

 Blockchain technology might sound like a confusing term but it's a fairly simple idea.
 It's a digital database of information shared across a network.
-Entering new information creates a record, known as a 'block'.
+When someone enters new information, it creates a record – known as a block.
 These blocks are all linked together to form a 'chain'.
 You cannot change or delete a block when it has been set.

 The financial technology industry, also known as fintech, uses blockchain for many things.
 This includes sending money, storing financial information and allowing cryptocurrencies to work well.
-More businesses are using this technology too, it has applications in many walks of life.
-A career as a blockchain developer would allow you to work in a variety of industries.
+Lots of businesses now use this technology too.
+So, a career as a blockchain developer would allow you to work in a variety of industries.

 Your tasks might include: